Highly Skilled Veterinary Surgery

 Important Information for Your Pet's Surgery

-- No food after 8 pm the day before the surgery.
+- No food after midnight the day before the surgery.

 - It is okay to leave water out for your pet prior to surgery.